terciopelo/leachs_storm-petrel_radseq_pipeline/README.md

 <br>

 Once you have determined the appropriate population structure to use (i.e., if you are planning to combine populations that appear to be one metapopulation, etc.), generate a new popmap file that captures these changes.
-This walkthrough will continue to use the
+This walkthrough will imagine that you have named such a file "leachs_onepop.popmap".

 ### Step 8: Generating a site frequency spectrum using easySFS